Introduction

 If like many others you’re sick of paying inflated fees for an inflexible, inadequate service, perhaps it’s time for a change…

-CEO Worldwide has been placing C-level candidates since 2001 and understands exactly what clients need.
+CEO Worldwide has been placing C-level executives since 2001 and understands exactly what clients need.
 Our comprehensive vetting process, expertise and international reach are unrivalled.
 There’s absolutely no commitment, no up front fees and no waiting around for talent.
-Simply brief us and we’ll return a highly qualified selection of candidates within one week.
+Simply brief us and we’ll return a highly qualified selection of C-level candidates within one week.

 What’s the first change you’d make in this company and why?